 Bits for carving stones come in all sizes.
 For this reason, we highly recommend finding a model that comes with an all-size chuck, or a chuck that can mount up to ¾-inch bits.
 You may also want to consider the bits themselves since, like wood-carving bits, larger bits remove more material but aren’t as precise as smaller, pointed bits.

 Engraving metal with a rotary tool is more similar to engraving wood than stone.
 This section will discuss the various things you look out for when searching for a rotary tool to cut/grind/sand/engrave metal.

-It’s extremely important that the rotary tool comes with a sufficiently powerful motor in order to engrave or cut through metal.
+The rotary tool must come with a sufficiently powerful motor to engrave or cut through metal.
 However, the strength of the motor ultimately depends on what sort of metal you’re working with.

 You’ll also need to consider the thickness of your material.
 Thicker pieces like pipes or conduits would require a stronger motor to cut through.
 As for thin sheets or bars, a 2- or 3-amp motor would suffice.

 Even though corded tools are almost always more powerful than cordless, both corded and cordless rotary tools produce enough power to engrave, cut, and grind metal.

 If you decide to get a cordless rotary tool for its supreme portability and maneuverability, take a look at the size of the battery.
 The battery doesn’t necessarily indicate motor power, but it does play a role in how long the tool will run.
 Metal, which is denser than wood, will deplete the battery quicker, so to work comfortably without having to swap batteries or wait for them to fully charge, consider getting a cordless rotary tool that uses a 20V battery.